nminhquang380/austock-price-predict/README.md

    - Features Engineering.
      - Lags.
      - Day, Year.
-3. Machine Learning Model development: Develop a machine learning model, Train the model on historical data, Evaluate the model and perform hyperparameter
+3. Machine Learning Model development: Develop a machine learning model, Train the model on historical data, Evaluate the model and perform hyperparameter fine-tune.
+I perform all of them on stock_price_preprocessed.csv.
-  - Split data into training set and testing set
+   - Split data into training set and testing set.
-  - Select the appropriate model, loss function
+   - Select the appropriate model, loss function.
-  - Train model and predict
+   - Train model and predict.
-  - Validate and select the best model
+   - Validate and select the best model.
+I have a problem that my model is a custom hybrid model so I have to create `fit`, `predict`, `save`, `load` function by myself.
+This [article](https://towardsdatascience.com/hybrid-rule-based-machine-learning-with-scikit-learn-9cb9841bebf2) would be helpful.
+Or on the easier way, use joblib.
+I save final_model.pkl here.
-4. Machine Learning Model deployment: Deploy the final model on Snowflake.
+4. Machine Learning Model deployment: Deploy the final model on EC2.
+  - Develop a Streamlit app locally.
+  - Push the app on a EC2 instance.
 5. Trading Bot development: Develop a trading bot, design profitable strategy.
 6. Web App Development: Build a web app using Streamlit and Python to interact with the deployed model and display the predictions.
 And Deploy the final app on Streamlit Cloud.